NickPGSmith/Lightbox-Mk1/README.md

 * When fading between colours, the time taken increases as a proportion of the colour interval time.
 * Next colour selection is random, except that the current colour is never repeated.
 * Minimum colour interval is 0.1 s, maximum is 20 s.
+* Some dianostic information is printed on the serial line, configgured at 115200 bps.

 ## Version History